J-Wengler/NLP_Paper/manuscript.md

 | Diabetes + Type 1              |                      97 |
 | Osteosarcoma                   |                     112 |

-Table: [TODO]Caption for this example table. {#tbl:query-summary}
+Table: Table containing each STARGEO query and number of GEO Queries returned at time of analysis.
+[TODO:Caption for this example table.] {#tbl:query-summary}

 ### Manual queries

 [TODO: Please enter the date or an approximate date when you performed this.]As a baseline, we evaluated our ability to identify GEO Series relevant to a particular phenotype using the GEO DataSets Advanced Search Builder.
+This analysis was performed on March 24, 2021.
 To maintain consistency with STARGEO, we entered the same keywords that we used in STARGEO and limited the results to GEO Series (no SuperSeries) and human data.
 We also limited the search results to Series that were available in STARGEO's corpus at that time.
 The Advanced Search Builder sometimes expanded our query terms and mapped them to the MeSH terminology.
 For example, our search that used the terms "Family History" and "Breast Cancer" was expanded to "("medical history taking"[MeSH Terms] OR Family History[All Fields]) AND ("breast neoplasms"[MeSH Terms] OR Breast cancer[All Fields])."
 [TODO: Is this file in GitHub?
 If so, where?
-If not, please put it there and indicate the file name here.]XYZ is a summary file indicating where each of the STARGEO results was ranked within the Advanced Search Builder results.
+If not, please put it there and indicate the file name here.] analysis/Data/GEO_Queries/geo_results is a summary file indicating the accuracy achieved by this manual result.
+A result graph is also available in the appendix.

 ### Keyphrase extraction

 [TODO: Please move the following sentence to the Introduction if these papers are not already mentioned there.
 Also, make sure we are describing how these models were used and briefly what the authors found.]
-A variety of natural language processing models are effective on biomedical literature [@doi:10.18653/v1/W16-2922; @doi:10.1016/j.jbi.2018.09.008].
+A variety of natural language processing models are effective on biomedical literature.
+In Chiu et al. basic principles of using natural language processing models with biomedical literature are investigated [[@https://aclanthology.org/W16-2922/].
+The researchers found that a larger corpus is not necessarily a better corpus and that while the CBOW and Skip-Gram models can be accurately used, CBOW tends to perform better   [@doi:10.1016/j.jbi.2018.09.008].

 For each abstract, we sought to identify *n* keyphrases that would most effectively characterize the semantic meaning of the abstract.
 In our benchmark comparisons, we used *n* values of 10, 20, and 30 and applied 9 unsupervised, keyphrase-extraction techniques that had been implemented in the pke Python module[https://aclanthology.org/C16-2015/].
-The keyphrase-extraction techniques were TFIDF[@https://ieeexplore.ieee.org/abstract/document/5392697;@https://www.emerald.com/insight/content/doi/10.1108/eb026526/full/html], KP-Miner[@http://www.aclweb.org/anthology/S10-1041.pdf], YAKE[@https://doi.org/10.1016/j.ins.2019.09.013], TextRank[@http://www.aclweb.org/anthology/W04-3252.pdf], SingleRank[@http://www.aclweb.org/anthology/C08-1122.pdf], TopicRank[@http://aclweb.org/anthology/I13-1062.pdf], TopicalPageRank[@http://users.intec.ugent.be/cdvelder/papers/2015/sterckx2015wwwb.pdf], PositionRank[@http://www.aclweb.org/anthology/P17-1102.pdf] and MultipartiteRank[https://arxiv.org/abs/1803.08721].
+The keyphrase-extraction techniques were TFIDF[@https://ieeexplore.ieee.org/abstract/document/5392697;@https://www.emerald.com/insight/content/doi/10.1108/eb026526/full/html], KP-Miner[@http://www.aclweb.org/anthology/S10-1041.pdf], YAKE[@https://doi.org/10.1016/j.ins.2019.09.013], TextRank[@http://www.aclweb.org/anthology/W04-3252.pdf], SingleRank[@http://www.aclweb.org/anthology/C08-1122.pdf], TopicRank[@https://aclweb.org/anthology/I13-1062.pdf], TopicalPageRank[@http://users.intec.ugent.be/cdvelder/papers/2015/sterckx2015wwwb.pdf], PositionRank[@http://www.aclweb.org/anthology/P17-1102.pdf] and MultipartiteRank[https://arxiv.org/abs/1803.08721].
 [TODO: Will you please clarify what the following sentence is referring to.
 Is there a specific data file?]An example of the diversity of returned keywords is available in the appendix.

 ### Word-vector models